alirezasdg1/Bike-Sharing/README.md

 ## Registered users vs casual users

-In this section, I investigated number of trips/day for different users (i.e., registered and casual users).
-As you can see in Fig 4., the causal users (indicated by red markers) mainly started their trips for stations that were closer to recreational areas.
+In this section, I investigated how the number of trips/day look like for different users (i.e., registered and casual users).
+As you can see in Fig 4., the causal users (indicated by red markers) mainly started their trips from stations that were closer to recreational areas.
 Based on the marker sizes in Fig 4, the majority of trips started by the registered users, and these users are distributed in larger area in Boston.

 <p align="center">
 <img src='src/figs/BostonMap.png'>